axertion/rocketmoney-to-workday-expenses/README.md

 ## Features

 - Extracts transactions from Rocket Money
-- Quickly made edits to date, memo and expense lines
+- Quickly make edits to date, memo and expense lines
 - One click import of your edited expenses into Workday Expense Report